mdom/termpub/README.md

 - m

     Followed by any lowercase letter, marks the current position with that letter.

 - '

     Followed by any lowercase letter, returns to the position which was previously marked with that letter.
 Followed by another single quote, returns to the position at which the last "large" movement command was executed.

-- \[num\] |
+- |

-    Set pager width to _num_.
+    Set width to N.

-- \[num\] %
+- %

     Go to a line N percent into the chapter.

-- \[num\] g
+- g

-    Go to line _num_ in the chapter, defaults to 1.
+    Go to line N of the chapter, default to line 1 (beginning of chapter).

-- \[num\] G
+- G

-    Go to line _num_ in the chapter, default to the end of the chapter.
+    Go to line N of the chapter, default to the end of the chapter.

-- \[num\] o
+- o

-    Open link _num_. _termpub_ calls _xdg-open_ with the url as first argument if the link references an external ressource.
+    Open link N. _termpub_ calls _xdg-open_ with the url as first argument if the link references an external ressource.

 - C-l